Can the insurance company require me to see their doctor?

 Answer

 Yes, they can.
-And I don’t mean yes they can in the sense that they can pick what doctor is your treating doctor, the doctor whose job it is—like any doctor you see normally—to get you better.
-What I mean is: if the insurance company sends you a notice that they want to have you examined by a doctor they’ve chosen, hired, and paid for, you do have to go to that examination.
+And I don’t mean yes they can in the sense that they can pick what doctor is your treating doctor—the doctor whose job it is, like any doctor you normally see, to get you better.
+What I mean is that if the insurance company sends you a notice that they want you examined by a doctor they’ve chosen, hired, and paid for, you do have to attend that examination.

 Win Your Workers' Comp Case